solspace/ee-freeform/documentation/form.md

 	* Overrides the `<form>` ID attribute.
 * `return_url` or `return` <a href="#param-returnurl" id="param-returnurl" class="docs-anchor">#</a>
 	* Overrides the return URL (set inside Composer) for the form.
+	* Use `SUBMISSION_ID` to generate the future submission ID in the return URL.
 * `method` <a href="#param-method" id="param-method" class="docs-anchor">#</a>
 	* Overrides the `<form>` method attribute. `POST` by default.
 * `name` <a href="#param-name" id="param-name" class="docs-anchor">#</a>